vittorfigueiredo/simple-discord-bot-php/README.md

 $ php bot.php
 ```

-- Go to your server and send 'Hello' and enjoy.
+- Go to your server.
+Send 'Hi' and enjoy.